Guidance

 • determining the appropriate grading queue for the screening subject

-Screeners must complete the generic units and the role-specific units.
+Screeners must complete the generic units and the role-specific units as described in section 4 below.

 Trainee screeners and unsupervised screening requirements

-Trainee screeners can only screen independently if they have completed and passed the following units of the HSD:
+Trainee screeners can only screen unsupervised if they have completed the National Competency Assessment for Unsupervised Screening in DES

-Each local screening service should have a process in place to record when their manager is satisfied a trainee screener is safe to screen unsupervised.
+Each local screening service should have a process in place to record when their manager is satisfied a trainee screener has completed this competency, is safe to screen unsupervised and has been signed-off by the Clinical Lead.

 • evidence of completion of local mandatory training required for the role

-• timescales and plans for completion of the 13 generic units and the Safeguarding the wellbeing of children and young people unit of the HSD within the 2-year time frame
+• timescales and plans for completion of the 4 programme specific units, the13 generic units and the Safeguarding the wellbeing of children and young people unit of the HSD within the 2-year time frame.

 Services should retain documented evidence of this process.